A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 A concept that was named after the Italian economist Vilfredo Pareto.
 It states that any point under this curve is inefficient as you are not utilising your resources to their full potential.

-On the other hand, points lying above that curve is impossible as it utilizes more resources than your business has.
+On the other hand, points lying above that curve are impossible as they utilize more resources than your business has.
 Based on these findings, if your points lie above the curve, it is likely that there was an error in the report.

-For example, you may have miscalculated your resources, or ignored product loss of some kind.
+For example, you may have miscalculated your resources or ignored product loss.

-Regarding points that lie below the curve, they show that your business is not working at maximum efficiency which requires immediate attention.
-Inefficiency is a direct loss of profits and stunt the growth of your business.
+Regarding points below the curve, they show that your business is not working at maximum efficiency, which requires immediate attention.
+Inefficiency is a direct loss of profits and stunts the growth of your business.

 How can you fix this?
 The answer is often to shift your curve to the left or right.